Trial of Slobodan Milošević: Milošević's death

 Milošević was found dead in his cell on 11 March 2006, in the UN war crimes tribunal's detention center, located in the Scheveningen section of The Hague, Netherlands.
 The proceedings against him were terminated three days later, which effectively ended the trial.

 Post-mortems soon established that Milošević had died of a heart attack.
 He had been suffering from heart problems and high blood pressure.
 Many suspicions were voiced to the effect that the heart attack had been caused or made possible deliberately – by the ICTY, according to sympathizers, or by himself, according to critics.

 Milošević’s death occurred shortly after the Tribunal denied a request to seek specialized medical treatment at a cardiology clinic in Russia instead of the Netherlands.

 ICTY Chief Prosecutor Carla Del Ponte delivered her public statement following Milošević's death:

 In the indictment which was judicially confirmed in 2001, Milošević was accused of 66 counts of genocide, crimes against humanity and war crimes committed in Croatia, Bosnia and Herzegovina and Kosovo between 1991 and 1999.
 These crimes affected hundreds of thousands of victims throughout the former Yugoslavia.

 Due to Milošević's death during the trial, the court returned no verdict on the charges.

+Posthumous verdicts

+Following Milošević's death, he was found to be a part of a joint criminal enterprise which used crimes to remove Croats, Bosniaks, and Albanians from large parts of Croatia, Bosnia and Herzegovina, and Kosovo according to four posthumous verdicts.

+In 2007, in its verdicts against Republic of Serbian Krajina President Milan Martić, the ICTY concluded:

 In 2016, the ICTY issued its judgement in the separate trial of Radovan Karadžić, which concluded that insufficient evidence had been presented in that case to find that Milosevic "agreed with the common plan" to create territories ethnically cleansed of non-Serbs during the Bosnian War.
 The judgement noted that "Milošević's repeated criticism and disapproval of the policies and decisions made by [Karadžić] and the Bosnian Serb leadership" and, in a footnote, the "apparent discord between [Karadžić] and Milošević" during which Milošević "openly criticised Bosnian Serb leaders of committing 'crimes against humanity' and 'ethnic cleansing' and the war for their own purposes."
 Nevertheless, the court also noted that Milošević also "shared and endorsed the political objective of the Accused [Karadžić]" and "provided assistance in the form of personnel, provisions, and arms to the Bosnian Serbs during the conflict".

+In 2021, in its verdict against Serbia's operatives Jovica Stanišić and Franko Simatović, the follow-up International Residual Mechanism for Criminal Tribunals concluded:

+In the two Kosovo verdicts, the Nikola Šainović et al. and Vlastimir Đorđević cases, Milošević was found to have been "one of the crucial members" of the criminal enterprise aimed at uprooting large parts of Albanians from Kosovo.